AmpersandTarski/documentation/modeling/transaction theory.md

 2. to define rules, and
 3. to define interfaces.

 The fourth step is the topic of this chapter: the definition of transactions.
 That is what this chapter is about.
 However, this is not yet part of the Ampersand language.
 We still have to invent that.
+A discussion on this topic is held on issue #279.

 The current language lacks transactions for the following reasons:
 1. Ampersand does not allow the specification of a button in such an interface, to invoke a transaction.
 Examples are buttons such as "print a report", analyze the case file, and compute the mortgage-offering for this customer.